-- requirements of the initial catalog of concern or those of the new program; - 3.
+- 2. The university changes program requirements while the student is attending, in which case the student will be given the option of choosing either the program requirements of the initial catalog of concern or those of the new program; - 3.
 The student decides to change program and/or major, in which case the catalog in effect at the time of the change will be the catalog of concern.